Leisure facilities are allowed to continue holding organised classes - such as spin sessions - with more than six participants.

 If you live with someone who has symptoms, you'll also need to self-isolate for 14 days from the day their symptoms started - this is how long it can take for symptoms to appear.

-If you get symptoms, self-isolate for seven days from when your symptoms start, even if it means you're self-isolating for longer than 14 days.
+If you get symptoms, self-isolate for 10 days from when your symptoms start, even if it means you're self-isolating for longer than 14 days.
 If you do not get symptoms, you can stop self-isolating after 14 days.

 Should people stop having sex? from Martha Menschel in Las Vegas